apache/airavata/docs/tutorial/custom_ui_tutorial.md

 -   a text editor or IDE for writing Python and web code.
 Any text editor or IDE will do but if you're looking for recommendations, I recommend [Visual Studio Code](https://code.visualstudio.com/).
--   latest Python (current version as of this writing is 3.9.5)
+-   Python (3.6 - 3.10, but latest version is recommended)
 -   Git client
 -   [Docker Desktop](https://www.docker.com/products/docker-desktop)
 -   If you don't have Docker installed or can't install it, you'll also need: